apache/pulsar/site2/docs/schema-evolution-compatibility.md

 > **Tip**
 >
-> You can set schema compatibility check strategy at namespace or broker level.
+> You can set schema compatibility check strategy at the topic, namespace or broker level.
 For how to set the strategy, see [here](schema-manage.md/#set-schema-compatibility-check-strategy).

 ## Schema verification